jseanpatel/jseanpatel/README.md

 ## **Hi there, I'm Jacob** 👋

-### I'm a recent graduate of the [University of California, Berkeley](https://www.berkeley.edu/) where I studied computer science and education.
+### I'm a recent graduate of the [University of California, Berkeley](https://www.berkeley.edu/) where I studied education and computer science.

 - 📕 I'm interested in using technology to bridge educational inequities.
 - 🪜 I'm currently working on client projects through website design agency, [Ladder Designs](https://ladderdesigns.co)!